AdobeDocs/target.de-DE/help/c-activities/t-automated-personalization/ap-preview-experiences.md

    Sie können auswählen, ein Erlebnis auszuschließen, das widersprüchliche Varianten anzeigt oder ästhetisch nicht ausgewogen ist.

-   Um ein Erlebnis auszuschließen, bewegen Sie den Mauszeiger über das Erlebnis und klicken Sie auf das **[!UICONTROL Symbol Ausschließen]** .
+   To exclude an experience, hover over the experience and click the **[!UICONTROL Exclude]** icon.

-   Um mehrere Erlebnisse auszuschließen, aktivieren Sie die Kontrollkästchen für die gewünschten Erlebnisse und klicken Sie dann oben rechts in der Liste auf das **[!UICONTROL Ausschließen]** -Symbol.
+   To exclude multiple experiences, select the checkboxes for the desired experiences, then click the **[!UICONTROL Exclude]** icon at the top right of the list.

    Standardmäßig sind alle Erlebnisse in der Aktivität „Automatisierte Personalisierung“ eingeschlossen.
-Um ein Erlebnis einzubeziehen, das ausgeschlossen wurde, bewegen Sie den Mauszeiger über das Erlebnis und klicken Sie auf das **[!UICONTROL Symbol &quot;Einschließen]** &quot; .
+To include an experience that has been excluded, hover over the experience and click the  **[!UICONTROL Include]** icon.

-   Um mehrere Erlebnisse einzubeziehen, die ausgeschlossen wurden, aktivieren Sie die Kontrollkästchen für die gewünschten Erlebnisse und klicken Sie dann oben rechts in der Liste auf das **[!UICONTROL Symbol Einschließen]** .
+   To include multiple experiences that have been excluded, select the checkboxes for the desired experiences, then click the **[!UICONTROL Include]** icon at the top right of the list.

-1. Klicken **[!UICONTROL Sie auf Erstellen]** , um zum Visual Experience Composer zurückzukehren, damit Sie Änderungen vornehmen können, oder klicken Sie auf **[!UICONTROL Weiter]** , um zum [!UICONTROL Targeting] -Schritt zu wechseln.
+1. Click **[!UICONTROL Compose]** to return to the Visual Experience Composer so you can make changes, or click **[!UICONTROL Next]** to go to the [!UICONTROL Targeting] step.